 -T is to do tidy level 1, which sets .sh to executable again

-e.g. to only copy from c to e: ./syncdrives.sh -a c
+e.g. To only copy from c to e: syncdrives.sh -a -1 local

 ./syncdrives.sh -a -T -3 local